astropy/astropy-APEs/APE0.rst

 Membership
 ^^^^^^^^^^
-Voting Members of the Astropy Project must demonstrate:
+Voting Members of the Astropy Project must demonstrate all of the following:

 * A good grasp of the philosophy of the Astropy Project
 * A solid track record of being constructive and helpful